-The author's pattern of including several puzzles in a Bret King book is continued in The Mystery at Blizzard Mesa, the fifth book in the series.
+The author's pattern of including several puzzles in a Bret King book is continued in the fifth book in the series.
 This is a finely written tale-so far the best in the Bret King series and one that must rank far above average in series bookdom overall.
 The adventure is mostly convincing and develops tension skillfully, and has numerous descriptions of scenery that are inspiring.